 B i o g r a p h y

-Currently a junior at Columbia University, pianist Heather Hsun Chang has already performed quite extensively, both as a very young pianist in her native country, Taiwan, and in more recent years, in various cities on both coasts of the United States.
+A recent graduate from Columbia University, pianist Heather Hsun Chang has already performed quite extensively, both as a very young pianist in her native country, Taiwan, and in more recent years, in various cities on both coasts of the United States.
 At Columbia, she majors in Neuroscience and Behavior, and studies piano with Reiko Uchida and Magdalena Baczewska in the Music Performance Program.
-Besides music, she is deeply involved in neuroscience research in the Zuckerman Mind Brain Behavior Institute under Dr. Richard Axel.
-Her current research focuses on the olfactory circuit in Drosophila.
+Besides music, she is deeply involved in neuroscience and genetics research in the Gladstone Institutes for Neurological Disease (Corces Lab) and the Zuckerman Mind Brain Behavior Institute (Axel Lab).
 She attended Gunn High School in Palo Alto, California and the San Francisco Conservatory of Music Pre-College Division.
 She was a Hurlbut-Johnson scholarship student at the conservatory and the sole recipient of the 2014 Young Artist Certificate, the highest level recognition in the Pre-College division.

 Heather has had successes in various piano competitions, including winnings in the 2018 New York Piano Competition, 2017 Pacific Musical Society Competition, 2016 Young Pianists’ Beethoven Competition, 2015 American Prize, ENKOR International piano competition, Ross Mckee piano competition, San Francisco Chopin Competition, and the Kawaii Piano Competition, Taiwan Regional.
 Besides competition, Heather is also invited to perform at different venues such as the American Beethoven Society, the New World Center in Miami, and Concerts at the Presidio- Allegro, Inferno.
 Furthermore, Heather was selected as one of the 21 classical music finalists for the National Foundation for the Advancement of the Arts and attended the 2015 YoungArts Week in Miami.
 In November of 2015, Palo Alto Weekly interviewed her in the article “A Passion for Piano” (http://www.paloaltoonline.com/news/2015/11/13/a-passion-for-piano).